AMACB/HSCTF-2020-writeups/Treecache_Alyx/Treecache_Alyx.md

 ### Outline
 1. Completely clearing a non-empty tree sets `root` equal to `temp_null`.
 Freeing `temp_null` as well creates a use-after-free vulnerability.
 2. The `free()` method places a pointer to tcache where the `description` pointer for a donation would go, letting us write directly into tcache with the use-after-free.
-3. We leaked the libc address by freeing a chunk onto the smallbin freelist and then using `malloc` first-fit to put the address of the leak in `amount` parameter of a donation.
+3. We leaked the libc address by freeing a chunk onto the smallbin freelist and then using `malloc` first-fit to put the address of the leak in the `amount` parameter of a donation.
 4. Writing directly into tcache allows us arbitrary write, which lets us write `system` to `__free_hook` to gain a shell.

 ### Vulnerability